Skip to content ↓

 A key component of our work is to drive and secure educational improvement by holding school leaders to account for school performance.
 We work with senior leaders to devise an annual school development plan (SDP) which sets out the key improvement priorities and key actions for the academic year.
 Governors regularly monitor school performance against the priorities in the SDP A summary of the key priorities for the current academic year can be found on the school’s website.

 Governors work with the Headteacher to devise an annual self-evaluation report for the school.
-The school’s performance is evaluated against the Ofsted Inspection Framework and the results of this activity drives school improvement planning.
-Our self-evaluation work is informed by discussions with our Local Authority School Improvement Advisor (SIA).
+The school’s performance is evaluated against the Ofsted Inspection Framework and the results of this activity drive school improvement planning.
+Our self-evaluation work is informed by discussions with our local authority School Improvement Advisor (SIA).

 The Board receives regular reports from our SIA, the SIA provides robust external verification of the work of school leaders.